salkuadrat/slide_drawer/README.md

 ## How To Use

-As usual, you need to import the package package.
+As usual, you need to import the package.

 ```
 import 'package:slide_drawer/slide_drawer.dart';